enonic/old-xp-doc/doc/reference/toolbox/dump.rst

 dump
 ====

-Export data from every repository.
-This is used to backup the entire repository when doing an upgrade.
+Export data from an entire system.
 The result will be stored in the ``$XP_HOME/data/dump`` directory.
+See :ref:`operations-export` for more information on system dump/load.

 **Usage:**